 A product manager at Facebook reports a 10% decrease in friend requests.
 What actions would you take to investigate and address this issue?

-You observe that job postings per day have remained constant, but the number of applicants has been decreasing.
+You observe that job postings per day have remained constant, but the number of applicants has decreased.
 What could be causing this trend?

 You have data on student test scores in two different layouts.
 What are the drawbacks of these formats, and what changes would you make to improve their usefulness for analysis?
 Additionally, describe common issues in “messy” datasets.